ubuntu/WSL/docs/tutorials/install-ubuntu-wsl2.md

 `xeyes &`

-The **&** at the end of the line will execute the command asynchronously.
+The `&` at the end of the line will execute the command asynchronously.
 In other words, the shell will run the command in the background and return to the command prompt immediately.

-The first launch of a GUI application takes a few seconds while WSL is initializing the graphics stack.
+The first launch of a GUI application takes a few seconds while WSL is initialising the graphics stack.
 Next executions of GUI applications are much faster.

-Leave **xeyes** opened and run the calculator **xcalc** with:
+Leave `xeyes` opened and run the calculator `xcalc` with:

 `xcalc`